Amber Guyger guilty in Botham Jean shooting, jury finds

 The shooting has attracted intense national scrutiny not only for the strange circumstances surrounding it but also because it was one in a series of shootings of unarmed black men by white police officers.
 The incident led to widespread marches, protests and calls for Guyger to be held accountable for Jean's death.

-Guyger, a four-year veteran of the Dallas Police Department, initially was charged with manslaughter for the Sept.
-6, 2018 shooting.
+Guyger, a four-year veteran of the Dallas Police Department, initially was charged with manslaughter.
 Two months later, a grand jury indicted her on a murder charge.

-Throughout the trial, Guyger's defense team has framed the shooting as a "tragic but innocent" mistake.
+Throughout the trial, Guyger's defense team framed the shooting as a "tragic but innocent" mistake.

+Dallas County District Court Judge Tammy Kemp ruled Monday that the jury could consider the controversial "castle doctrine," a law that basically says a person's home is their castle and therefore a person has the right to defend it.

-Legal analysts said that the trial's outcome could hinge on whether the jury would believe Guyger's account that she made a mistake and that the mistake was reasonable.
+Legal analysts said that the trial's outcome hinged on whether the jury would believe Guyger's account that she made a mistake and that the mistake was reasonable.

 During closing arguments, prosecutor Jason Fine with the Dallas County District Attorney's Office slammed Guyger for changing her story on the witness stand.
 He said the case "has to do with [Guyger] making an unreasonable decision that put her in the [defense seat] and Bo in the ground."